-- The Conservatives won 330 seats, a gain of 28 and four more than are needed for a majority.
+- Britain’s ruling Conservative Party has won 330 seats in the House of Commons, a gain of 28 and four more than are needed for a majority.

-- David Cameron was due to stay on as prime minister.
+- David Cameron is due to stay on as prime minister.

 - Labour went down from 256 to 232 seats.
-The Liberal Democrats, who have ruled in coalition with the Conservatives since 2010, lost 48 out of 56 seats.
+The Liberal Democrats, who have governed in a coalition with Cameron since 2010, lost 48 of their 56 seats.

 - The Scottish National Party took 56 out of 59 seats in Scotland.